John Johns: Death and legacy

 After serving as a bishop for 34 years, Bishop Johns died in 1876 at his home, Malvern, next to VTS.
 He reportedly whispered as his dying words, "guide me—wash me—clothe me—help me under the shadow of Thy wings."
 Bishop Johns was interred in the newly established cemetery of the Virginia Theological Seminary in Alexandria.

 He had married three times and willed most of his property to his two sons.
 One son, by his second wife, Dr. Arthur Schaaf Johns, also became an Episcopal priest and rector in Rockville, Maryland.
 The other son, Dr. Kensey Johns (1825-1909) of Norfolk, Virginia, inherited the ancestral estate, Sudley, on the Delmarva Peninsula.
 His daughter by his first wife (and named after her), Julianna Johns (1822-1883), never married but remained active in Episcopal Church affairs until her death six years later.
 She founded the Alexandria Infirmary in 1882, which became Alexandria Hospital (now part of the Inova Health System, which erected a plaque in her memory near her and her father's graves).

 Johns Memorial Episcopal Church, located in Farmville, Virginia and now in the Diocese of Southern Virginia, stands today as a living memorial to Bishop John Johns's ministry, although it also featured later in the Massive Resistance movement of the 1950s.
 Furthermore, as mentioned earlier, Johns Parish in Middleburg and Aldie, Virginia is named after this bishop.
-Farmville, like the Middleburg/Aldie area and Frederick, Maryland (as well as Gettysburg, Pennsylvania) are all near the same historic north–south route in the midAtlantic's Piedmont region that became U.S. Route 15.
+Farmville, like the Middleburg/Aldie area and Frederick, Maryland (as well as Gettysburg, Pennsylvania) are all near the same historic north–south route in the mid-Atlantic's Piedmont region that became U.S. Route 15.
 His ancestral home near Chesapeake Bay, Sudley, was listed on the National Register of Historic Places in 1973.